BOOK NOW

 (Walking Day: 16 miles | 25.7 kilometers | 37,700 steps)

 Your journey is almost over as you will walk to the largest community before Santiago, Arca de O Pino!
-Upon walking this route, you will immerse yourselves in the fragrant eucalyptus groves and experience the breathtaking scenery.
-At a point throughout your walk, you will stop and enjoy a picnic lunch.
+Upon walking this route, you will be immersed in fragrant eucalyptus groves and experience the breathtaking scenery.
+At a point during your walk, you will stop and enjoy a picnic lunch.
 Following lunch, you will continue your journey and arrive in Arca de O Pino.
 As you explore this village, you will notice joy etched on the faces of the pilgrims.
 Although they have traveled a long distance, they are not weary.
-With God and St. James guiding their paths, excitement, and anticipation continues for their arrival in Santiago.
+With God and St. James guiding their paths, excitement and anticipation build as they near their goal: Santiago de Compostela.

 Day 18: Arca de O Pino - Monte del Gozo - Santiago de Compostela